S10 (St. Gallen S-Bahn)

 The S10 is a railway service of the St. Gallen S-Bahn that provides half-hourly service between Wil and Romanshorn over the Wil–Kreuzlingen and Winterthur–Romanshorn lines.
+The line is also part of the Bodensee S-Bahn.
 THURBO, a joint venture of Swiss Federal Railways and the canton of Thurgau, operates the service.

 Operation

 The S10 operates every 30 minutes between Wil and Romanshorn, using the Wil–Kreuzlingen line between Wil and Weinfelden and the Winterthur–Romanshorn line between Weinfelden and Romanshorn.
 It is the only service between Wil and Weinfelden.
 Between Weinfelden and Romanshorn it is supplemented by long-distance services and the S7.
 On weekends, service is reduced to hourly.